Solly Msimanga: Entry into politics

 Msimanga delivers a speech, while Mmusi Maimane watches in the background.

 Msimanga first joined the DA in 2006.
 After having attended a DA event, he wrote to the party criticising its campaign approach and was soon offered a staff position by the party's CEO, Ryan Coetzee.

 He eventually began rising through the ranks of the party.
 In May 2011, he was elected to the Tshwane City Council, and in the same year, he became the leader of the DA's Gauteng North region.

 In May 2014, Msimanga was elected as a Member of the Gauteng Provincial Legislature.
 He was appointed the party's provincial spokesperson for sports and served on the Education and Economic Development Portfolio Committees in the legislature.

 DA leadership elections

 In November 2014, he succeeded Michael Moriarty as DA Provincial Chairperson, after Moriarty had stood down.

 In November 2017, Moriarty succeeded Msimanga as DA Provincial Chairperson at the party's Provincial Congress, after Msimanga took the decision to not run for re-election.

 In March 2018, Msimanga declared himself a candidate for the position of Federal Chairperson of the Democratic Alliance ahead of the party's Federal Congress.
 On 8 April 2018, he lost to incumbent Athol Trollip.

+In February 2026, Msimanga announced he had accepted a nomination to run for the role of Federal Chairperson of the DA.